vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 {{< /tabpane >}}

 {{% warning %}}
 It may take several minutes for a workload to become `Ready`.
-To run your code, the Tanzu Application Platform supply-chain will download the source, compile it, package it, create a container image, store the container image in the container registry, setup network routing, configure Kubernetes, and run the application.
+The Tanzu Application Platform does a lot of work on your behalf.
+The built-in supply-chain must download the source code, compile it, package it, and create a container image.
+This image must be then stored in the container registry, network routing set up, Kubernetes pods, deployments, and replicasets configured, and the application scheduled to run on the cluster.
 {{% /warning %}}

+<p><strong>
+3. Test the Workload.
+</strong></p>

-Test the application in your browser or with the following `curl` command:
+You can test your workload in your browser with the URL [http://tanzu-java-web-app.default.apps.example.com](http://tanzu-java-web-app.default.apps.example.com).
+If you prefer, you can instead use a `curl` command and test your workload as follows.

 {{< tabpane >}}
 {{< tab header="Windows" >}}